-In recent years, courts have encountered various fact patterns under a variety of procedural setting presenting a need to decide the consequences of investigators' deliberate violations of Miranda. deliberate violations of Miranda also lead courts into examining whether the obtained statements thereby become involuntary in the traditional sense.
+In recent years, courts have encountered various fact patterns under a variety of procedural setting presenting a need to decide the consequences of investigators' deliberate violations of Miranda.
+These deliberate violations of Miranda also lead courts into examining whether the statements thereby obtained become involuntary in the traditional sense.